Table of Contents

 What are some good souvenirs to bring home from India?

-Handwoven scarves, pashminas or tapestries are quintessential “Indian” pieces that can be easily packed into a suitcase.
-Scarves and pashminas make a great conversation piece when you return home, and tapestries can become bedspreads or wall-hangings.
-Try to find out the back story of items you purchase – you don’t want to be supporting an industry of slave labour.
+Handwoven scarves, pashminas, or tapestries are quintessential “Indian” pieces that can be easily packed into a suitcase.
+Scarves and pashminas make a great conversation piece when you return home, and tapestries can become bedspreads or wall hangings.
+Try to find out the back story of items you purchase – you don’t want to be supporting an industry of slave labor.
 Also, be hyper of aware of fake pashminas.
-The best way to test if they are real is to take a thread and light it on fire to see if it melts (synthetic) or burns like a candle, turns to ash and smells like hair burning (this is likely real pashmina).
-You may also like to check out “fixed rate” shops that are recommended by a high end hotel to find the authentic dealers.
+The best way to test if they are real is to take a thread and light it on fire to see if it melts (synthetic) or burns like a candle, turns to ash, and smells like hair burning (this is likely real pashmina).
+You may also like to check out “fixed rate” shops that are recommended by a high-end hotel to find authentic dealers.

 Indian musical instruments such as the flute and sitar make a fantastic gift – and could encourage you to get more musical!